 The Callisto Quartet is committed to continually broadening their musical horizons by drawing inspiration from a plethora of mentors and musical approaches.
-Their primary musical influences include Si-Yan Li, Philip Setzer, Gerhard Schulz, Heime Müller, and Peter Salaff.
-The Callisto Quartet also believes strongly in passing along their musical insights to younger students and sharing their music in their communities.
-To this end they have served as faculty and given masterclasses at numerous places including the Bravo International Chamber Music Workshop, University of Central Florida, Midwest Young Artists Conservatory, and the CIM Preparatory Division.
+They also believe strongly in passing along their musical insights to younger students and sharing their music in their communities.
+To this end they have served as faculty and given masterclasses at numerous schools and festivals including the Bravo International Chamber Music Workshop, University of Central Florida, Midwest Young Artists Conservatory, the Greenville Fine Arts Center, and the CIM Preparatory Division.
 They frequently perform in schools, retirement homes, and other community centers, and are featured as ensemble in residence at the Carolina Music Museum in Greenville, SC.

 Hailing from a Venezuelan-American family in South Carolina, he began studying violin at age five with his older sister as his primary teacher.
 His first exposure to both orchestral and chamber music was at the Fine Arts Center in Greenville, SC, where he participated enthusiastically for seven years.
 After moving to Cleveland to study, he won top prizes in numerous solo competitions including the 2016 Milhaud Competition and 2017 CIM Concerto Competition.
 During his time in Cleveland, he performed regularly with both the Canton and Akron Symphonies.
 He was a two-time participant in the New York String Orchestra Seminar and was also recently selected as the only Orpheus Chamber Orchestra Performance Fellow for the 2020-2021 season.